-- The pastor/executive officer/vice president/director/associate must have completed a minimum of seven years of continuous, full-time service for the Seventh-day Adventist denomination and have served in his or her present assignment for at least four years.
-Every seven additional years of full time employment in the Potomac Conference gives the pastor/executive officer/vice president/director/associate an opportunity to request another Sabbatical. - 2.
+- 1. The pastor/executive officer/vice president/director/associate must have completed a minimum of seven years of continuous, full-time service for the Seventh-Day Adventist denomination and have served in his or her present assignment for at least four years.
+The four-year requirement may be reduced to 2 years if the employee has been in denominational employment for at least 10 years.
+Every seven additional years of full-time employment in the Potomac Conference gives the pastor/executive officer/vice president/director/associate an opportunity to request another Sabbatical. - 2.
 To apply, submit the Sabbatical request form to the Vice President for Administration at least four (4) months in advance.
-The Administrative Committee (ADCOM) will review and approve the request if it is within policy. - 3.
-Associate pastors and associate departmental directors must have approval from their supervisor. - 4.
+The Administrative Committee (ADCOM) will review and approve the request if it is within policy.

+- 3. Associate pastors and associate departmental directors must have approval from their supervisor. - 4.
 A one-page proposal should be submitted along with the application outlining your intent to use this time for professional, personal or spiritual growth.
 Sabbatical requests will not be considered if this proposal is not submitted. - 5.
 Pastors must prepare their church six months ahead of their Sabbatical and arrange for Sabbath worship speakers during the Sabbatical. - 6.
 Pastors must also arrange for a neighboring pastor to cover any potential funerals during Sabbatical. - 7.
 Note on sabbaticals not accruing cannot double up